 I also have extensive experience of working with people who live with chronic health conditions (in particular, stroke, diabetes, cystic fibrosis, cancer and gut and bowel conditions), are facing life-changing diagnoses, coping with bereavement and loss, anxiety and depression, and those who are struggling with the meaning and direction of their lives.

-Outside of my private practice I am a senior psychotherapist in the NHS in the renal unit of King's College hospital.
+Outside of my private practice I am a specialist psychotherapist in the NHS working in Barts hospital cancer and palliative care services.

 I am a registered member of the British Association for Counselling and Psychotherapy and the Society for Existential Analysis and abide by their ethical framework.
 I undertake regular clinical supervision and continuing professional development.